 When your beloved pet has to have joint surgery, we’re willing to bet you want to make it count.
-After going through prepping your house for the homecoming beforehand, physical therapy afterwards, and the surgery itself (not to mention the cost), it’s worth your while to do everything in your power to get the most out of the procedure.
+After going through prepping your house for the homecoming beforehand, physical therapy afterward, and the surgery itself (not to mention the cost), it’s worth your while to do everything in your power to get the most out of the procedure.

 While aftercare in the weeks immediately following the procedure is extremely important, there are several ways you can help your dog’s joints in the years to come as well.
 Here are the best ways to get the most out of your dog’s joint surgery 1, 2, and 5 years out.